gradx/angular-18-sign-in-google-demo/README.md

-# Angular 17 + Google Identity demo Angular 17
+# Angular 18 + Google Identity demo

 Complete e2e demo of an integration with Sign in with Google using [GSI](https://developers.google.com/identity/gsi/web/guides/overview) and .NET 8.0 Web API (server)